gisgeolab/ARPA_Weather_plugin/README.md

 | `Relative Humidity` | Umidità Relativa | % |
 | `Wind Speed` | Velocità Vento | m/s |

-- province to filter the data by location (if no provinces are selected all are selected by default)

 ### Removing Outliers